-Dr. Robert E. Witt, President, The University of Texas at Arlington Dr. Robert M. Berdahl, President, The University of Texas at Austin

-Dr. Robert M. Berdahl, President, The University of Texas at Austin Dr. Juliet V. Garcia, President, The University of Texas at Brownsville Dr. Franklyn G. Jenifer, President, The University of Texas at Dallas Dr. Diana S. Natalicio, President, The University of Texas at El Paso Dr. Miguel A. Nevárez, President, The University of Texas-Pan American Dr. Charles A. Sorber, President, The University of Texas of the Permian Basin Dr. Samuel A. Kirkpatrick, President, The University of Texas at San Antonio Dr. George F. Hamm, President, The University of Texas at Tyler Kern Wildenthal, M.D., Ph.D., President, The University of Texas Southwestern Medical Center at Dallas Thomas N. James, M.D., President, The University of Texas Medical Branch at Galveston Thomas N. James, M.D., President, The University of Texas Medical Branch at Galveston M. David Low, M.D., Ph.D., President, The University of Texas Health Science Center at Houston John P. Howe III, M.D., President, The University of Texas Health Science Center at San Antonio Charles A. LeMaistre, M.D., President, The University of Texas M.D.
-Anderson Cancer Center George A. Hurst, M.D., Director, The University of Texas Health Center at Tyler
+Dr. Robert E. Witt, President, The University of Texas at Arlington Dr. Robert M. Berdahl, President, The University of Texas at Austin Dr. Juliet V..
+Garcia, President, The University of Texas at Brownsville Dr. Franklyn G. Jenifer, President, The University of Texas at Dallas Dr. Diana S. Natalicio, President, The University of Texas at El Paso Dr. Miguel A. Nevárez, President, The University of Texas Pan American Dr. Charles A. Sorber, President, The University of Texas of the Permian Basin Dr. Samuel A. Kirkpatrick, President, The University of Texas at San Antonio Dr. George F. Hamm, President, The University of Texas at Tyler Kern Wildenthal, M.D., Ph.D., President, The University of Texas Medical Branch at Galveston M. David Low, M.D., Ph.D., President, The University of Texas Health Science Center at Houston John P. Howe III, M.D., President, The University of Texas Health Science Center at San Antonio Charles A. LeMaistre, M.D., Director, The University of Texas Medical Center at Tyler